 As a result of COVID-19 and systemic injustice, Latinos are not faring well in the job market.

-“Black and Latino workers remain underrepresented in the science, technology, engineering and math (STEM) workforce compared with their share of all workers, including in computing jobs, which have seen considerable growth in recent years,” the Pew researchers state.
+“Black and Latino workers remain underrepresented in the STEM workforce compared with their share of all workers, including in computing jobs, which have seen considerable growth in recent years,” the Pew researchers state.

 What Is the Latino Gap in STEM Jobs?